‘Bachelor In Paradise’ Stars Jade Roper & Tanner Tolbert Open Up About Heartbreaking Miscarriage

 “At the time, I didn’t really grieve because I just didn’t know how to process it.
 It was so much so fast and in a really bad way it was almost like a relief because we were in such a whirlwind.
 It wasn’t until I had Emerson that I realized how much I love my child and how amazing of a miracle it is and I think I really grieved that child much later.”

 Tanner added that the couple, who welcomed daughter Emerson Avery in 2017, now know how much they would have loved their first baby.
-He called the whole loss “sad” and he now wonders about what could have been.
+He called the whole loss “sad,” and he now wonders about what could have been.

 Jade Roper and Tanner Tolbert tied the knot in 2016 as ABC’s cameras rolled, and they welcomed baby Emerson in August 2017.
 The couple recently announced they are expecting another baby later this year, as previously shared by The Inquisitr.